Best Twin XL Mattresses of 2023

 How much does a twin XL cost?

-Most twin XL mattresses will be about $100 more expensive than a twin from the same brand.
+Most twin XL mattresses will be about $100 more expensive than the same mattress in a twin size and about $500 less than a queen.
 The typical price range for a top-rated twin XL mattress is between $800 and $1,000.

 Twin XL mattresses are popular for tall teens, college students, and guest bedrooms.
 Their slight size is a great space saver for tight spaces like dorm rooms, guest rooms, and studio apartments.
 After combing through our list and buyer’s guide, we hope you’ve found the twin XL bed of your dreams—or at least, you have a better idea of what to look for.